 Gary has appeared on multiple business, security and consumer lifestyle broadcast outlets, including CBS News, CNBC, FOX News, Bloomberg, WSJ MoneyBeat and several Bay Area television stations; and quoted in the New York Times, the Wall Street Journal, USA Today, Money Magazine, CNN, Forbes, TIME Magazine, LA Times, Huffington Post, MSNBC, PC Magazine, CNET, CSO Magazine, and PC World.
 He is a sought-after speaker discussing the state of and trends in digital security.

 Prior to joining McAfee, he held senior management positions for more than 15 years in technology companies.
-Gary serves on the board of directors of the National Cyber Security Alliance (NCSA).
+Gary served on the board of directors of the National Cyber Security Alliance (NCSA).

 Twitter: @garyjdavis. / McAfee Blog.
 For media requests, please contact email@example.com or firstname.lastname@example.org